nomic-io/bitcoin-peg/bitcoinPeg.md

 To securely sync through history to get the latest state of the proof-of-stake peg network, a client will first SPV-verify the headers of the Bitcoin blockchain, ensuring they are on the highest-work chain.
 After this, the client only needs to possess each checkpoint transaction and its Merkle branch proving its membership in the containing Bitcoin block.
 The client can securely verify that a checkpoint transaction is the successor of another by ensuring it spends the *reserve output* of the previous checkpoint transaction.
 By following this chain of checkpoint transactions, the client can ensure that a validator set is the correct one by comparing against the *notary output* of the most recent checkpoint transaction.

-While the three transaction types described could be combined into one for simplicity and space savings, we separate these for the purpose of reducing the amount of data for a light client to follow the chain of checkpoints.
+While the three transaction types described (**deposit collection**, **checkpoint**, and **disbursal**) could be combined into one for simplicity and space savings, we separate these for the purpose of reducing the amount of data for a light client to follow the chain of checkpoints.
 If all deposits and withdrawals were also contained in the checkpoints, the light client would need to download all this data just to sync through history.

 #### Process